-- Maintenance of a C average in all academy coursework. - Maintenance of a C average in mathematics and science coursework.

-Students have the option of completing the senior practicum through a work-site experience (own transportation required) or by attending the on-campus (ARL) senior practicum of advanced skills, which includes a capstone project at the ARL campus.
+- Maintain a C average in all academy coursework. - Maintain a C average in mathematics and science coursework. - Complete senior level coursework through a work-site experience (students must provide their own transportation) OR by participating in the on-campus (ARL) course of advanced skills, which includes a capstone project.

-Students are required to: complete at least 6-8 hours of experience per week at the mentor site; attend weekly senior seminars at the ARL (or attend daily at ARL); choose a "real world" problem to research; and write and submit a research proposal, abstract, and reflection paper based on their research project work.
-Students will give a culminating multimedia senior presentation for their final grade.
-Students are required to maintain and submit a journal and portfolio of their senior work.
-Students must provide their own transportation to a worksite or participate in on-campus placements at ARL.
+- Complete at least 6-8 hours of work-site experience per week OR daily attendance at the Applications and Research Lab. - Attend weekly senior seminars at the Applications and Research Lab. - Choose a "real world" problem to research. - Write and submit a research proposal, abstract, and reflection paper based on research. - Maintain and submit a journal and portfolio of senior work. - Present a culminating multimedia presentation for the final grade.